traindown/traindown/README.md

 ## Date and Time

 The date and time when your training occurs is similar to metadata but is special enough to warrant it's own symbol.
 To specify the date and/or time that you trained, just use **@**, typically as the first thing in your **Traindown** file.

+In files where you may include more than a single session, the **@** will mark individual sessions.

+**NOTE:** You need to make sure and include the **@** symbol if you wish to use **Traindown**.
+Without it, the software is not able to correctly parse your training data because it will have no signal about when your training occurred.

 To build on our example, it would look like
 ```
 @ Dec 25 2019 8:03am